microsoft/language-server-protocol/_specifications/lsp/3.18/language/codeAction.md

 	 * for the given range.
 There is no guarantee that these accurately reflect
 	 * the error state of the resource.
 The primary parameter
 	 * to compute code actions is the provided range.
+	 *
+	 * Note that the client should check the `textDocument.diagnostic.markupMessageSupport`
+	 * server capability before sending diagnostics with markup messages to a server.
 	 */
 	diagnostics: Diagnostic[];